bryankennedy/vimrc/README.md

         ./install.sh ~/.dotfiles/vimrc

-# Usage
-To add new plugins, download the package, and copy its folder to the vimrc/vim/bundle directory.
-Pathogen will handle the rest.

 # Plugins
-Plugins I use.
-What I use them for.

-I use [pathogen](https://github.com/tpope/vim-pathogen) to load all my plugins.
+I use [pathogen](https://github.com/tpope/vim-pathogen) to load plugins.
 I manage plugins as git submodules at `vim/bundle`.
 I've generally renamed plugin folders for consistency, removing `vim-` strings.

+## Add a new plugin

+    $ git submodule add http://example.com/vim-plugin.git vim/bundle/plugin

+These are the plugins I am currently using, with some justification and some quick tips on how I most commonly use them.

 ## Language syntax plugins
 * [css3-syntax](https://github.com/hail2u/vim-css3-syntax) - After looking at several alternatives, I think this is the best CSS plugin